theloopend/wedding-site/README.md

-# site for Chelsea and Calebs Wedding
+#Ssite for Chelsea and Calebs Wedding.